ibbygill/2420-Assignment-3-Part2/README.md

 This will simply create a system user for you called `webgen`

+System users are created by the system during installation and are used to run system services and applications.
+When creating the --system user we set the /usr/sbin/nologin preventing direct logins to the account.
+It limits the privileges and also access to sensitive parts of the system

 #### Create Directories and Changing Ownership

 Now we'll make directories for the necessary files inside of webgens home directory
 ``` linux
 sudo mkdir /var/lib/webgen/HTML